-Tuesday evening the Morehead State athletic department announced that men’s basketball head coach Sean Woods has been suspended indefinitely with pay as a result of complaints made to the department.
-While Morehead State athletic director Brian Hutchinson did not elaborate on the nature of the complaints in the release, he did state that the department felt it necessary to suspend Woods until the completion of the investigation.
+On November 22 the Morehead State athletic department announced that men’s basketball head coach Sean Woods has been suspended indefinitely with pay as a result of complaints made to the department.
+While Morehead State athletic director Brian Hutchinson did not elaborate on the nature of the complaints at the time, he did state that the department felt it necessary to suspend Woods until the completion of the investigation.

-With Woods suspended indefinitely, Spradlin has been named interim head coach until the completion of the investigation.
+With Woods suspended indefinitely, Spradlin was named interim head coach until the completion of the investigation.
+He will now remain in that position for the remainder of the season.
 This is Spradlin’s third season on Woods’ staff at Morehead State, as he made the move over to MSU after spending five seasons at Kentucky.
 During his time at Kentucky, Spradlin spent two years as a graduate assists and three more as the assistant director of basketball operations.

 “Assistant Coach Preston Spradlin will serve as head coach in the interim until the investigation is completed,” Hutchinson said in the release.
 “We have full confidence in Preston and his ability to lead our student-athletes both on and off the court.
 Since this is an ongoing process, we will be unable to comment further until this comes to a conclusion.”